giantswarm/docs/src/content/reference/k8s-metadata/labels/_index.md

 [Source](https://github.com/giantswarm/k8smetadata/blob/v0.24.0/pkg/label/ui.go#L11)

 Affects whether or not a resource is intended for display in a user interface like the Giant Swarm web UI.
 For example, it can be used to hide irrelevant RBAC system roles from users.
 The value can either be `"true"` (to display a resource) or `"false"` (for hiding it).
-The default behaviour depends on the context.
+The default behavior depends on the context.